developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setconfig/index.md

 		bParams.putString("scanner_input_enabled","true");
 	//
 	// NOTE: The "scanner_selection" parameter (above) supports "auto" selection
-	// or the assignment of a scanner device index, which is obtained by using the
+	// or the assignment of a scanner device index (syntax below), which is obtained by
-	// ENUMERATE_SCANNERS API.
+	// using the ENUMERATE_SCANNERS API.
+See syntax below:
+	//
+	// 		Bundle bParams = new Bundle();
+	// 	-->	bParams.putString("current-device-id","0"); <---
+	// 		bParams.putString("scanner_input_enabled","true");
+	//
 	//
 	// PUT bParams into bConfig
 		bConfig.putBundle("PARAM_LIST", bParams);